AndolsiZied/workshop-docker/part_1_run_container/README.md

 ## Part 1: Run a container
 ## Exercise 1 :
-* Run an 'Hello world!'
+* Write 'Hello sfeir school!' with a container.

 ## Exercise 2 :
-* Run in interactive mode an 'Hello world!'
+* Write 'Hello sfeir school!' with a container in interactive mode.

 ## Exercise 3 :
-* Run in daemon mode an 'Hello world!'
+* Write 'Hello sfeir school!' with a container in daemon mode.

 ## Exercise 4 :
-* List locally running containers on the system
+* List locally running containers on the system.

 ## Exercise 5 :
-* List all of the locally containers
+* List all of the locally containers.

 ## Exercise 6 :
-* List all of the locally downloaded images
+* Stop, start, restart a container.

 ## Exercise 7 :
-* Stop, start, restart a container

-## Exercise 8 :
-* Delete a container
+* SDelete all containers.

 ## [Solution](solution)